Quarkonium spectra with magnetically induced anisotropic confinement: Spectroscopy

-\textit{Spectroscopy.} Figure~\ref{fig:mass} demonstrates that the longitudinal ($S_z=0$) and transverse ($S_z=\pm1$) eigenstates of charmonia respond in qualitatively different ways to anisotropic confinement in strong magnetic fields, revealing a striking pattern compared with the isotropic case.
+Upper panels of Fig.~\ref{fig:result} demonstrate that the longitudinal ($S_z=0$) and transverse ($S_z=\pm1$) eigenstates of charmonia respond in qualitatively different ways to anisotropic confinement in strong magnetic fields, revealing a striking pattern compared with the isotropic case.
 We find that pronounced downward mass shifts develop for excited charmonia, while the ground state is relatively insensitive.
-As a result, the avoided crossings between excited states are shifted to smaller values of both $eB$ and the masses, which has important implications for determining the nonadiabatic transition rates in transient magnetic fields~\cite{Arifi:2025atv}.
+As a result, the avoided crossings between excited states are shifted toward smaller $eB$ values.
+In particular, the avoided-crossing positions move from $eB \approx 1.79$ to $1.38~\mathrm{GeV}^2$ for the 4th--3rd states and from $1.08$ to $0.93~\mathrm{GeV}^2$ for the 3rd--2nd states.
+This shift of the level repulsion structure toward lower magnetic fields has important implications for determining the nonadiabatic transition rates in transient magnetic fields~\cite{Arifi:2025atv}.

 The downward mass shifts for the ground and excited states originate from the reduction of the longitudinal string tension~\cite{DElia:2021tfb}, which weakens confinement along the magnetic-field direction and extends the wave function longitudinally, thereby lowering the excitation energies.
-At the same time, transverse squeezing plays a minor role, because its effect is almost screened by the freezing of transverse motion into the lowest Landau level (LLL), as illustrated in Fig.~\hyperref[fig:schematic]{\ref*{fig:schematic}(c)}.
-However, in the weak-field regime, where the Landau quantization is less significant, the mass increases due to the enhancement of transverse confinement, although this effect is rather small, as shown in the inset of the right panel in Fig.~\ref{fig:mass}.
+At the same time, transverse squeezing plays a minor role because its effect is almost screened by the freezing of transverse motion into the lowest Landau level (LLL), as illustrated in Fig.~\hyperref[fig:schematic]{\ref*{fig:schematic}(c)}.
+However, in the weak-field regime, where the Landau quantization is less significant, the mass increases due to the enhancement of transverse confinement, although this effect is rather small, as shown in the inset of Fig.~\hyperref[fig:result]{\ref*{fig:result}(d)}.